-As of December 31, 2004 and 2003, we had \$56.1 million (restated amount, see note 2 to our audited consolidated financial statements) and \$58.8 million, respectively, of net deferred income tax assets.
+As of December 31, 2004 and 2003, we had \$70.6 million and \$58.8 million, respectively, of net deferred income tax assets.
 The realization of these assets is based upon estimates of future taxable income, which requires management judgement.
 Based upon projections of future taxable income, and considering all other available evidence, we have not recorded a valuation allowance against these assets.